 Why are we considering this?

 During the last few years, as part of our ongoing strategic and facility planning, we created a Campus Master Plan for our campuses.
 This work identified and prioritized capital and renovation needs in the current lower school building.
 As we prepared to raise funds to support the lower school campus work, the idea of this opportunity with Incyte began with informal conversations, which led both parties to seeing benefits of the transaction and agreeing to sit down and talk.

-What is the purchase price and how will that impact WFS?
+What is the sale price for the property and how will proceeds be used?